 The conventional deadlift also requires considerable quadricep strength, less so than the sumo deadlift, though it mainly emphasises the muscles of the posterior chain: the hamstrings, glutes and spinal erectors.

 Which Stance is Right For You?

-The word anthropometry stems from the Greek words anthropos, meaning “human”, and metron, meaning “measure”, thus referring to the measurement of individual humans or man.
+The word anthropometry stems from the Greek words anthropos, meaning “human”, and metron, meaning “measure”, thus referring to the measurement of man.

 As a rule of thumb, lifters with relatively longer torsos and shorter arms will benefit from a wider stance.

 As previously mentioned, the sumo stance effectively lowers the starting hip height, allowing sumo pullers to more easily grab the bar while maintaining a neutral spine.

 Those with longer arms and shorter torsos generally turn out to be better conventional pullers, as a longer arm length increases the distance from the bar to the shoulder joint, also resulting in a more vertical torso position and less stress to the lumbar spine.